Aftercare advice Garden Beauty

 - Place your plant(s) in a shaded area and let it soak in water to settle it down after its journey.

-- If the plant is to remain in the pot for a while before it is planted, please take care to ensure it is kept moist.
+- If the plant is to remain in the pot for a while before it is planted, please ensure it is kept moist.

 Different plants require different care.
 Please take a look at the right care tips for your plants.